 8. Call Your Auto Insurance Company

-Once you’ve gathered the right information, reach out to your auto insurance company and tell them you were in an accident.
-They’ll take a statement from you and help you get your car towed from the scene.
+Once you have gathered the right information, reach out to your auto insurance company and tell them you were in an accident.
+They will take a statement from you and help you get your car towed from the scene.
 They can have it taken to an auto repair shop to get fixed up.

 9. Go to the Hospital